Pig 'n Whistle: History

 The Hollywood location of the Pig 'n Whistle was first opened in 1927 next to Grauman's Egyptian Theatre.
 The building housing the new restaurant cost $225,000 and featured "[c]arved oak rafters, imported tiles, artistically wrought grilles and balcony and great panelled fresco paintings from Don Quixote."
 It was frequented by such celebrities as Spencer Tracy, Shirley Temple and Howard Hughes.
 The original Hollywood location closed down after World War II and its distinctive wooden furniture, decorated with hand-carved whistle-playing pigs, was sold to Miceli's Italian Restaurant, located around the corner at 1646 Las Palmas Avenue, where it remains to the present day.

+The Pig 'N' Whistle Corporation was shut down by the government in 1970 for failing to pay taxes.

 By the late 1990s the location housed a fast-food pizza restaurant, and all that remained of the original tenant was a bas-relief pig on the front of the building.
 In 1999, British restaurant operator Chris Breed remodeled the building, recovering the spectacular original ceiling ornamentation, and re-opened the restaurant.